Beverley East has practiced the science of forensic document examination in the US, UK, Jamaica and other countries for 27 years.

 She also provides Question Document training seminars for several banks including Jamaica Money Market Brokers, RBTT Bank, Jamaica National Building Society, and Sagicor and Jamaica Financial Institute Services.
 An Accredited seminar for lawyers through the General Legal Council.

-Ms. East has lectured at major universities such as Bowie State University and other educational institutions.
+Ms. East has lectured at major universities such as Bowie State University and John Jay College of Criminal Justice.
 She has been featured in the print media such as the Washington Post and the Guardian (UK), and participated in a Research and Reliability Study for the British Institute of Graphologists.

 She studied and trained both in the UK and the USA and qualified and apprenticed with the world-renowned Document Examiner, Felix Klein in New York.